The Faculty Executive Committee determines the status of students with academic deficiencies, with attention to the following guidelines:

-- A first-semester student who receives a C– and a D or lower will be placed on academic probation.
+- A first-semester student who completes fewer than 12 credits, earns a grade point average below 2.0, or fails FYSEM will be placed on academic probation. receives a C– and a D or lower will be placed on academic probation.

-- Students other than first-semester students who receive two grades of C– or lower will be placed on probation.
+- Students other than first-semester students who are full-time and complete fewer than 12 credits or earn a grade point average below 2.0, will be placed on academic probation, receive two grades of C– or lower will be placed on probation.

 - A student who has failed to make satisfactory progress toward the degree may be required to take a mandatory leave of absence.
 Factors taken into account include grades, failure to moderate in the second year, and the accumulation of incompletes and withdrawals.
 A student on mandatory leave of absence may return to the College only after having complied with conditions stated by the Faculty Executive Committee.

 - To be removed from probation, a student must successfully complete at least three courses (12 credits) with no grade lower than a C during the next semester, and fulfill any other stipulations mandated by the Faculty Executive Committee.

 - A student who is on probation for two successive semesters may be dismissed from the College.